|Portrait of a Weed|

 I am not a scientist by any stretch of the imagination.
 My experience is from citizen science projects, reading, workshops, and observations.
 Observations are the most satisfying, but my observations do not pretend to be scientific.
 They are more in the line of when, many years ago, I noticed that the Flintstones seemed an awful lot like the Honeymooners, then found out some time later that my observation had some credence.
 Basically, it is so much more fun to discover something on your own.

-Aside from wild plants, I am also interested in the natural world at large.
-There will also be some art related posts and posts on what I call the "cultural landscape" which are ways that humans impact their surroundings.About the Author
+Aside from natural history and art, this blog will also feature posts on what I call the "cultural landscape" which are ways that humans impact their surroundings.About the Author

 My name is Diane.
 I have spent most of my life working as an artist and more recently as a gardener.
-Currently, I live in the south and have become very involved in natural history and the environment through a volunteer program called Central Carolina Master Naturalists.
+Currently, I live in the south and have become very involved in natural history and the environment.
+I am very proud to be a member of Central Carolina Master Naturalists, an organization that promotes stewardship and service in the field of natural history.
 One of my volunteer jobs is to collect wild plants for the Dr. James F. Matthews Center for Biodiversity Studies.
 Natural history and the environment have always been a central theme to my artwork.